-A big welcome back to school and I hope you have all had a lovely summer and a well-earned break.
-I am looking forward to a new term, with lots of exciting learning opportunities ahead of us.
+A big welcome back to school and I hope you have all had a lovely summer.
+I am looking forward to getting back into routine with a new topic and lots of exciting learning opportunities ahead of us.

-In Maths, we will spend this term looking at place value and calculation.
-We will also look at fractions, decimals and percentages and focus on consolidating the links between them.
+In Maths, we will spend this term going over place value and calculation skills.
+We will also look at fractions, decimals and percentages and focus on consolidating the links between them as this is a key skill that children need to master.
 The children will have chance to practise and master their addition, subtraction, multiplication and division skills.
 Please ask your child what they have been learning and encourage them to share this with you.

-Don’t forget that the children can access Active Learn at home where they can play games and complete activities on Bug Club, Spelling and Grammar bug, and Abacus!
-They can also access ‘Times Table Rockstars’ from home to practice and improve upon their times table knowledge.
-Knowing all the multiplication and division facts up to 12 x 12 is vitally important this year.
+Don’t forget that the children can access ‘Times Table Rockstars’ from home to practise and improve upon their times table knowledge.
 This is a really good tool to use if your child doesn’t yet have quick recall and can be played for just a couple of minutes each day.
 I will give DoJo points out in class when children have accessed this home learning.

-Maths Fluency homework will go out on a Tuesday and is due in the following Tuesday.
-This will generally be focussed on our Year 5 Key Instant Recall Facts.
-For the first half term we are looking at knowing decimal number bonds to 1 and 10.
-Concentrating on these questions and ensuring that all children have a good understanding will mean they will be better able to tackle other areas of maths.
+Maths homework will go out on a Tuesday and is due in the following Tuesday.
+This will generally be focussed on our Key Instant Recall Facts (times tables, knowing fraction, decimal and percentages equivalents, multiplying and dividing by 10, 100, 1000 and converting between different measures (grams to kilograms, centimetres to metres etc.)).
+Concentrating on these questions and ensuring that all children have a good understanding of the methods will mean they will be better able to tackle other areas of maths.
 I would encourage that the children have a go at it as soon as possible and then come to see me if they have any concerns.

-In school, children access Cracking Comprehension to enhance their reading comprehension skills.
+In school, children do Guided Reading daily, sometimes with an adult but sometimes accessing some independent learning.
 Ideally, children should be listened to read every day.
 We ask that children read at least three times a week.
-Please write a comment in your child's reading diary where they can earn DoJo points in class.
-Any child who has not read at home will spend some of their break time reading with an adult.
-We are also relaunching the Reading Rockets competition this year!
+Please write a comment in your child's reading diary where they will earn Dojo points in class.
+Every time your child reads, it will go towards obtaining a reading certificate and reward.

 I am very much looking forward to the term ahead and I would like to thank you all for your support and hard work thus far.